-Alejandro Borsani is an Argentinean artist living and working in Denton, Texas.
+Alejandro Borsani is an Argentinean artist living and working in North Texas.

-His works have been shown internationally, including the Museum of Modern Art of Buenos Aires (Mamba), Buenos Aires, Argentina; Metropolitan Art Preview Buenos Aires-Berlin, Berlin, Germany; Centro Hipermediático Experimental Latinoamericano (cheLA), Buenos Aires, Argentina; Collections and Archives, Mess Hall, Chicago, IL; Gallery 400, Chicago, IL; Centro Cultural Borges, Buenos Aires, Argentina; Albany Underground Artists – Athletic Annex Exhibition, Albany, NY; Center for PostNatural History, PA; SIGGRAPH 2012, Los Angeles, CA; Sachaka Gallery, Tarapoto, Perú.
+His works have been shown internationally, including the Museum of Modern Art of Buenos Aires (Mamba), Buenos Aires, Argentina; Metropolitan Art Preview Buenos Aires-Berlin, Berlin, Germany; Centro Hipermediático Experimental Latinoamericano (cheLA), Buenos Aires, Argentina; Collections and Archives, Mess Hall, Chicago, IL; Gallery 400, Chicago, IL; Centro Cultural Borges, Buenos Aires, Argentina; Albany Underground Artists – Athletic Annex Exhibition, Albany, NY; Center for PostNatural History, PA; SIGGRAPH 2012, Los Angeles, CA; Sachaka Gallery, Tarapoto, Perú; 14th Biennial Symposium for Arts and Technology, CT; Currents 2014 - The Santa Fe International New Media Festival, NM.

 Borsani holds a MFA in Electronic Arts from the Rensselaer Polytechnic Institute in Troy, New York and a MFA in Electronic Visualization from the School of Art and Design of the University of Illinois at Chicago.
 He received a BA in Audiovisual Design from the School of Architecture, Design and Urbanism of the University of Buenos Aires.